 Big Sky is located in southwest Montana, about an hour from Bozeman.
 It’s on the boarder of Yellowstone National Park and in summer the picturesque Gallatin River has some of the country’s best fly-fishing and rafting.

 The resort was the vision of NBC News anchorman Chet Huntley, and officially opened in 1973.
 Boyne Resorts (the current owners) purchased Big Sky in 1976 and after that the resort went through a growth spurt.
-As a result some parts of the purpose-built resort base area do have that dated 70s/80s feeling.
-The main village area reminds Scout of resorts like Steamboat or The Canyons, which have base areas that are dominated by a few large hotels.
+As a result some parts of the purpose-built resort base area do have that dated 70s/80s feeling, but in recent years, multiple refurbishments and upgrades to the infrastucture (and dining options) have brought Big Sky back into the modern ski era.
+The main village area reminds Scout of resorts like Steamboat or the Canyons Base in Park City, which have base areas that are dominated by a few large hotels.
 Beyond the village, the condo developments stretch out across the mountain – some more luxurious than others.

 By contrast, The Moonlight Lodge base is small, with just one main day lodge and a family friendly vibe throughout.
 It feels more like Deer Valley in its extravagance – with large wooden beams and crackling fireplaces.

 Most of the après activity takes place around the Mountain Village, where there are a couple of decent bars and restaurants – the scene is small but vibrant.
-Unlike many other purpose-built resorts, Big Sky doesn’t have a long established town close by.
-This means the focus here is all about the mountain… which isn’t a bad thing at all.
+Unlike many other purpose-built resorts, Big Sky doesn’t have a long established town close by, but the downtown area itself offers a nice range of additioanl dining options and shops - perfect for those seeking a little bit of Montana mountain life.

 Big Sky Skiing

 Big Sky has some of the best expert skiing in North America.
-There is so much double black diamond terrain here that expert skiers are spoilt for choice.
+There is so much double black (and triple black mind you) diamond terrain here that expert skiers are spoilt for choice.

 Most of the expert skiing is off Lone Peak and thanks to the various aspects it faces, you can almost always find excellent snow conditions.
-Some of the terrain requires a short hike or access via a backcountry gate, but there’s also plenty that can be accessed straight from the top of the Lone Peak tram and the Challenger lift.
-(The tram is pretty small and carries only 15 people).
-The rest of the lift infrastructure is comprehensive, including new high-speed 6-seater chairlifts, and with ongoing upgrades to the current triple and quad lifts, skiers won't be spending much time in lift lines.
+Some of the terrain requires a short hike or access via a backcountry gate, but there’s also plenty that can be accessed straight from the top of the Lone Peak tram and the Challenger and Powder Seeker chairlifts.
+A new aeriel tram has cut the travel time to the peak in half - make sure you hold on as the speed is certainly impressive!
+The chutes and gullies off Powder Seeker are particuarly a favourite among locals, and be sure to rent a beacon if you're keen to tackle the couloirs, chutes and wide open powder bowls near North-Summit Snowfield.
+The rest of the lift infrastructure is comprehensive, including new high-speed 6-seater and 8-seater chairlifts, and with ongoing upgrades to the current triple and quad lifts, skiers won't be spending much time in lift lines.

-There are black runs scattered throughout the resort, but the majority of the rest of the terrain is the domain of intermediates and beginners.
-There’s a ton of variety in these runs – including fast and steep groomers and long and wide thigh burners, as well as gladed runs, terrain parks and gentle beginner slopes.
+There are black runs scattered throughout the resort, but the majority of the rest of the terrain is the domain of intermediates (25%) and beginners (15%).
+There’s a ton of variety in these runs – including fast and steep groomers and long and wide thigh burners (the longest run from Lone Peak to base is a mammoth 6 miles!), as well as gladed runs, terrain parks and gentle beginner slopes.
 Meanwhile, kids seem to have a ball on the lumps and bumps under the Swift-Current High Speed lift.
+Ski school is well situated and two surface lifts provide access to a huge first-timer area (no need for a lift pass).
+Scout loves the double blue terrain options - perfect for those warm up runs before tackling the double blacks!

 Naturally, with a resort this size, everything is quite spread out.
 Getting from one side to the next can not only take a while, but can also be confusing.
 Plan carefully if you’re meeting others, or need to collect kids from ski school.
-There are a ton of options for dining, though most are in the different base areas with only a few options on the slopes.
+Good news is that there are over 24 chairlifts to choose from, so you won't be lost for long.
+There are a ton of options for dining in the main Mountain Village, including the new and improved dining hall with endless options to suit the whole family.
+Be sure to pop a few snacks in your pockets as on-mountain dining options are quite limited.

 Big Sky is part of the IKON pass, allowing you to explore more of the resorts in both North America and Canada!
 Contact us for more info.